MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/business/set-up-windows-devices.md

     ![On the How would you like to set up page, choose Set up for an organization](../media/1b0b2dba-00bb-4a99-a729-441479220cb7.png)

-2. Kies hier voor **Instellen voor een organisatie** en typ vervolgens uw gebruikersnaam en wachtwoord voor Microsoft 365 Business.
+2. Kies hier **Instellen voor een organisatie** en voer vervolgens uw gebruikersnaam en wachtwoord in voor Microsoft 365 Business Premium.

 3. Voltooi de apparaatinstellingen voor Windows 10.